 Bluebird Birdhouse Plans

-These bluebird birdhouse plans are designed for bluebirds, but other small birds, like titmice, wrens, and chickadees, might find this bird house a suitable place to build a nest.
-This bluebird bird house is constructed of all natural western red cedar.
+These bluebird birdhouse plans were designed specifically for bluebirds, but other small birds, like titmice, wrens, and chickadees, might find it a suitable shelter for nesting.
+I used all-natural western red cedar for my bird habitat.

-This bird house plan can be built from a single 6' piece of 1"x6" cedar fence board (see the layout of pieces below).
+This birdhouse plan can be constructed from a single 6' piece of 1x6-inch cedar fence board (see the layout of pieces below).
 On the diagram, I show a 1/4" gap between each piece to allow for the thickness of the saw blade.
-But there's plenty of extra wood left on the 6-foot fence board, so the pieces don't have to be so close together when you are doing your own layout.
+But there's plenty of extra wood left on the 6-foot fence board, so the pieces don't have to be so close together when laying out your birdhouse.
 You may also need to rearrange the pieces to avoid knots, etc.

-The only hardware required to assemble the body of the bird house is about thirty or so, 16 gauge galvanized finish nails and three 1-1/2" galvanized wood screws (two for the door hinge, and the third for the door's locking screw).
+The only hardware required to assemble the body of this birdhouse is about thirty 16 gauge galvanized finish nails and three 1-1/2" galvanized wood screws (two for the door hinge and the third for the door's locking screw).

 Bluebird Birdhouse Plans

-Cut the sides, base, back, and roof of the bluebird bird house, to the sizes indicated in the drawings, and assemble them together, as shown in the diagrams, using 16 gauge galvanized finish nails.
+Cut the sides, base, back, and roof of the bluebird birdhouse to the sizes indicated in the drawings and assemble them, as shown in the diagrams, using 16 gauge galvanized finish nails.

 Cut the 10" x 4" front door section and drill a 1-1/2" entry hole, centered 7" above the bottom of the door.
 Drill a 1/8" hole, in each side panel, 9 1/2" from the bottom and 3/8" from the front.
 These will be used for the 1 1/2" galvanized screws that will function as hinges for the front door.